Tearsheet

 David S. Graziosi, Chair, President & Chief Executive Officer

-Mr. Graziosi has served as Chair of the Board since 2021 and President and Chief Executive Officer of Allison Transmission since June 2018.
-He joined Allison in November 2007 as Executive Vice President, Chief Financial Officer, and Treasurer, and was promoted to President in January 2016.
-Before joining Allison, Mr. Graziosi served as Executive Vice President and Chief Financial Officer of Covalence Specialty Materials Corporation from 2006 to 2007.
-He also held various positions at Hexion Specialty Chemicals, Inc., Resolution Performance Products LLC, General Chemical Industrial Products Inc., Sun Chemical Group B.V., Colgate-Palmolive Company, and Arthur Andersen LLP.
-Mr. Graziosi joined Allison shortly after its sale by General Motors to The Carlyle Group and Onex Corporation in 2007, and was instrumental in the company's subsequent initial public offering in 2012.
+David S. Graziosi has served as the Chair of the Board since 2021 and as President and Chief Executive Officer of Allison Transmission since June 2018.
+He initially joined Allison in November 2007 as Executive Vice President, Chief Financial Officer, and Treasurer, shortly after the company's sale by General Motors to The Carlyle Group and Onex Corporation, which ultimately led to an initial public offering in March 2012.
+Prior to Allison, Graziosi was Executive Vice President and Chief Financial Officer of Covalence Specialty Materials Corporation, and held various finance leadership roles at Hexion Specialty Chemicals, Inc., Resolution Performance Products LLC, General Chemical Industrial Products Inc., Sun Chemical Group B.V, the Colgate-Palmolive Company, and Arthur Andersen LLP.

 Scott Mell, Chief Financial Officer & Treasurer

-Mr. Mell assumed the role of Chief Financial Officer and Treasurer, effective April 14, 2025.
-He brings nearly 30 years of extensive financial and operational leadership experience to Allison Transmission.
+Scott Mell was appointed Chief Financial Officer and Treasurer of Allison Transmission, effective April 14, 2025.
+He brings nearly 30 years of extensive financial and operational leadership experience to the company, including significant international involvement with operations in Asia, Europe, and South America.
 Most recently, he served as Chief Financial Officer at TriMas Corporation from May 2021 to March 2025.
-Prior to that, Mr. Mell provided operational and financial advisory services for over 25 years, including with Riveron Consulting LLC from 2018 to 2021.
-He also held senior leadership positions at Ernst & Young LLP, McKinsey & Company, and AlixPartners, LLP.
+Before that, Mell provided operational and financial advisory services, notably with Riveron Consulting LLC from 2018 to 2021.

 G. Frederick Bohley, Chief Operating Officer